sh4d0wb0rn/PythonShadow/README.md

-- 👋 Hi, I’m @DeltaShadow
+- 👋 Hi, I’m @sh4d0wb0rn
 - 👀 I’m interested in existence
-- 🌱 I’m currently learning Python and Golang
+- 🌱 I’m currently learning Python & improving my overall skills
 - 📫 How to reach me: **no way.**

 <!---
-DeltaShadow/DeltaShadow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sh4d0wb0rn/sh4d0wb0rn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->